-Net cash provided by financing activities increased to \$70.0 million in 2006 from \$40.9 million in 2005 and \$30.1 million in 2004.
+Net cash provided by financing activities increased to \$98.2 million in 2007 from \$70.0 million in 2006 and \$40.9 million in 2005.
 This increase was primarily attributable to increased proceeds from the sale of our equity securities.
-The net cash provided by financing activities in 2006 was primarily due to \$69.4 million in net proceeds received from the sales of our common stock, including \$59.4 million received from our follow-on public offering and \$8.9 million received from the second purchase of our common stock by Sepracor, which amount did not include the \$1.1 million premium received in connection with this stock purchase that was included in deferred revenue in operating activities.
+The net cash provided by financing activities in 2007 was primarily due to \$98.6 million in net proceeds received from the sales of our common stock, including \$96.1 million received from a follow-on public offering, offset by net repayments of our long-term debt.
+The net cash provided by financing activities in 2006 was primarily due to \$69.4 million in net proceeds received from the sales of our common stock, including \$59.4 million received from a follow-on public offering and \$8.9 million received from the second purchase of our common stock by Sepracor, which amount did not include the \$1.1 million premium received in connection with this stock purchase that was included in deferred revenue in operating activities.
 The net cash provided by financing activities in 2005 was primarily due to \$41.7 million in net proceeds received from sales of our equity securities, including \$34.0 million received from a private placement and \$6.9 million from the first purchase of our common stock by Sepracor, which did not include the \$3.1 million premium received in connection with this stock purchase that was included in deferred revenue in operating activities, offset by net repayments of our long-term debt.
-The net cash provided by financing activities in 2004 was primarily due to net proceeds of approximately \$31.1 million raised in our initial public offering, offset by net repayments of our long-term debt.

 We have entered into equipment financing agreements from time to time, which we have utilized to fund the majority of our property and equipment purchases.
-In September 2006, we entered into a \$2.0 million equipment financing agreement that had \$754,000 available to borrow at December 31, 2006.
-The agreements contain fixed interest rates ranging from 7.93 to 10.41 percent per annum.
-At December 31, 2006, we had \$2.4 million in outstanding borrowings under these agreements, which are secured by the related equipment.
-We were in compliance with required financial covenants and conditions at December 31, 2006.
+The agreements contain fixed interest rates ranging from 8.46 to 10.41 percent per annum.
+At December 31, 2007, we had \$2.1 million in outstanding borrowings under these agreements, which are secured by the related equipment.
+We were in compliance with required financial covenants and conditions at December 31, 2007.

-The following table summarizes our long-term contractual obligations, including interest, at December 31, 2006 (in thousands):
+The following table summarizes our contractual obligations, including interest, at December 31, 2007 (in thousands):

-Total 1-3 Years 4-5 Years After 5 Years Operating leases \$15,309 \$2,219 \$6,005 \$3,514 \$3,571 Long-term debt 2,701 1,181 1,520 Total \$18,010 \$3,400 \$7,525 \$3,514 \$3,571
+Total 1-3 Years 4-5 Years After 5 Years Operating leases \$16,077 \$2,469 \$7,315 \$3,499 \$2,794 Long-term debt 2,411 1,144 1,234 33 Total \$18,488 \$3,613 \$8,549 \$3,532 \$2,794

 We have also entered into agreements with contract research organizations and other external service providers for services in connection with the development of our drug candidates.
-We were contractually obligated for up to approximately \$14.7 million of future services under these agreements as of December 31, 2006.
+We were contractually obligated for up to approximately \$24.3 million of future services under these agreements as of December 31, 2007.
 The nature of the work being conducted under our agreements with contract research organizations is such that, in most cases, the services may be stopped with short notice.
 In such event, we would not be liable for the full amount of the contract.
 Our actual contractual obligations may vary depending upon several factors, including the results of the underlying studies.